acepag/ai-impact-on-jobs-2030/README.md

 ## **5.)
 Team Roles:**

-Our team has been divided into three main roles - each of us responsible for ensuring deliverables for that role are fulfilled.
+Our team is divided into three main roles - each of us responsible for ensuring deliverables for that role are fulfilled.

 ### **Project Manager — Ace**
 Coordinated workflow, tasks, documentation, and presentation.